josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 <details>
   <summary>IReadOnlyReferenceable&lt;T&gt;</summary>

-This interface exposes a read-only reference to an object of type T, allowing the object to be used without modification.
+This interface exposes a read-only reference to an object of type `T`, allowing the object to be used without modification.

 **Note:** This interface inherits from `IEquatable<T>`.
 This type allows public implementation or inheritance.